 Set in California’s Sierra Nevada Mountains, Mammoth Lakes is a small town with population of less than 10,000 people.
-The place’s high elevation of 7,880 feet is not the last thing to blame for such low rate.
-Nevertheless, visiting Mammoth Lakes doesn’t add extra burdens to its guests.
-The town has its own stores, restaurants, and shops to accommodate locals and newcomers alike.
+The place’s high elevation (7,880 feet) is not the last thing to blame for such a sparse population.

 Accommodation and Transportation

 Things to Do in Mammoth Lakes during Your First Visit

-Warmer seasons encourage everybody visiting Mammoth Lakes to jump on mountain bikes and explore the area at faster pace.
-Water enthusiasts can kayak or test their skills at stand up paddleboarding.
-Taking its geographic location, Mammoth Lakes boasts primitive hot springs with scenic alpine views.
+Considering its favorable location, the Mammoth Lakes area boasts a profusion of hot springs with the scenic alpine views.
 Mountaineers and skier often use these hot pools to relax and unwind after a day spent up in the mountains.